There's Something in the Water

 There's Something in the Water is a 2019 Canadian documentary film, directed by Elliot Page and Ian Daniel.
 An examination of environmental racism, the film explores the disproportionate effect of environmental damage on Black Canadian and First Nations communities in Nova Scotia.
 The film takes its name from Ingrid Waldron's book on environmental racism, There's Something in the Water.

 Synopsis

 The film begins by depicting conditions in the black community outside of Shelburne, Nova Scotia, where a correlation between contaminated well water and elevated rates of cancer went unaddressed.
-The film also explores Indigenous communities in Nova Scotia such as Pictou Landing First Nation which was affected by water pollution in Boat Harbour and Sipekneꞌkatik First Nation and his fighting against a gas company's plan to release salt brine into the Shubenacadie River.
+The film also explores Indigenous communities in Nova Scotia such as Pictou Landing First Nation which was affected by water pollution in Boat Harbour and lastly Sipekneꞌkatik First Nation and their fight against the Alton Gas company's plan to release salt brine into the Shubenacadie River.

 Production

 The film was co-directed and produced by Elliot Page and Ian Daniel, who had previously worked together on the documentary series Gaycation.
 Starting in April 2019, it was shot on location in Nova Scotia and includes interviews with various environmental activists from marginalized communities, along with archival news footage.
 Page made the film with $350,000 of his own money.